 Recently, my wife mentioned started my blog 10 years ago.
 She also noticed but I have not really bloggod for months and months.
 That is completely true.

-I start my blog to keep track of memories of our son.
+I started my blog to keep track of memories of our son.
 My blog changed focused years ago when I had my strokes.

 Since my stroke 6 1/2 years ago, I’ve tried to write about my stroke experience.
 Honestly, gotten feedback that I should just "get over it."
 It is time to move on.